MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/get-product-data.md

 ### List of Operating System Codes

-Given below is a list of Operating System Codes and their description
+The following table lists Operating System Codes and their descriptions.

 | ****OS Code**** | ****Description**** |
 |:--|:--|